 This is the nature of technology, to change, to evolve.
 With this continual evolution, there are, inevitably, epochs in the market, periods of change that cause upheaval and perhaps some hand-wringing, but also create incredible, new opportunities for customers and the vendors that serve them.

 I will leave the discussion about what to call this new era of ECM to brighter minds and to those in a better position to comment.
 (Or, perhaps, I will ignore my own better judgement and discuss this in a future blog posting.)
 What I really wanted to do today was focus on the future of ECM.
 I also wanted to move the discussion forward, as much has already been written about the impact of S.M.A.C.
 (Social, Mobile, Analytics and Cloud) on ECM.

-So, over the course of the next two weeks, I will share with you a four-part series on the future of ECM, focusing on some of the other key elements of the next-generation content platform, including: modularity, connectivity, metadata models and extended, hybrid-Cloud infrastructures.
-Let’s begin with looking at modularity.
+So, over the course of this blog, I will share with you on the future of ECM, focusing on some of the other key elements of the next-generation content platform, including: modularity, connectivity, metadata models and extended, hybrid-Cloud infrastructures.

-For those of you who know me, no, this clearly won’t be a treatise on architecting ECM solutions.
+For those of you who know me, no, this clearly won’t be a treatise on architecting ECM systems.
 Instead, I will look at the practicality of a modular architecture from two simple perspectives: one, in building new solutions on a Content Services platform; and, two, in ensuring that your next-generation system is future-proof.

 It is, very simply, a common construct upon which to build solutions.
 These are either bespoke solutions, where customers leverage the platform for their unique business needs and benefit; or, they are repeatable applications, where vendors or their partners develop tailored applications to address specific horizontal or vertical (industry) business needs.
 Modular services, or micro-services, make it easier to develop specific solutions or applications.
 Rather than dealing with an unwieldy, monolithic platform that tries to be all things to all people, developers can simply invoke modular services that deliver the specific functionality they need.